nfoster1492/ClassMateBot-1/docs/installation.md

       DATABASE_URL={your-database-url}
       ```
 7. TO COMPLETELY SET UP THE DATABASE, SEE THE SECTIONS BELOW.
 Under the **Heroku** section, follow the **Installation** and **Database Setup** guides.
 DO THIS BEFORE CONTINUING ON TO THE NEXT STEP.
+8. Create a Google Cloud Project ([Follow instructions here](https://developers.google.com/calendar/api/quickstart/python))
-8. Start the bot.
+9. Start the bot.
 From the project root directory, run `python3 bot` (or `python bot.py` on Windows)
-9. Invite the bot to your server ([Follow instructions here](https://realpython.com/how-to-make-a-discord-bot-python/)) (**Please ensure the bot is running and that the database is set up in order for server initialization to happen properly**)
+10. Invite the bot to your server ([Follow instructions here](https://realpython.com/how-to-make-a-discord-bot-python/)) (**Please ensure the bot is running and that the database is set up in order for server initialization to happen properly**)
     * NOTE:  When using the OAuth2 URL Generator, make sure you check the box which gives your bot Administrative permissions
-10. You should now be able to input commands and get responses from the bot as appropriate.
+11. You should now be able to input commands and get responses from the bot as appropriate.

 ## Heroku